LeahArmstrong/guetzli-mac-service/README.md

 On Mac, GZLI_Default.workflow is seen as a "file" (though it is a folder structure, just like Mac .app files) that can be opened/edited in Automator or installed into Services.
 You can enable/disable services and mess around with them in Mac > Preferences > Keyboard > Shortcuts > Services

 This is a very easy, simple script that can be heavily modified and has many uses.
 This can also be used to great effect with ImageMagick, and I recommend it for batch image workflows

+Since it is such simple/generic code, it may already exist out there somewhere in a similar form.

+**License:** None / Open / Do-whatever-you-want-with-it
+**Disclaimer:** The user assumes all responsibility for use of these files